empriselab/RCareWorld/docs/submission.rst

         bash ./save_docker.shell

-    The `save_docker.sh` script will build the Docker image, run the container.and generated ZIP file.
+    The `save_docker.shell` script will build the Docker image, run the container.and generated ZIP file.

-    Similarly, the first part of `save_docker.sh` is identical to `run_docker.sh`, and it will also start a Docker container that runs in the background by default.
+    Similarly, the first part of save_docker.shell is identical to run_docker.shell, and it will also start a Docker container that runs in the background by default.
+However, in the latter part, to save memory, the running Docker container will be removed.
+You can freely choose to comment out the relevant statements to decide whether to enable or disable this behavior.

     You can also use the command line to package your files.
 We recommend packaging them in .zip format, but we also support .tar format.
 You can use the following command line to package Docker:

     First,  using the following command: